ImaanBontle/SDV-immersive-weathers/README.md

 *This section covers the settings for The Framework mod.
 For other mods in the series, see the [mod documentation](#docs).*

 The following configuration options are available to change for The Framework mod.
-You can change these options in-game using the [Generic Mod Config Menu][gmcm-link] or by manually editing the `config.json` in each mod's folder (generated after running SMAPI at least once). **NB: Default values are shown in bold**.
+You can change these options in-game using the [Generic Mod Config Menu][gmcm-link] or by manually editing the `config.json` in each mod's folder (generated after running SMAPI at least once). **Default values are shown in bold**.

 ### Weather Reports: